rock-n-code/amiibo-service/README.md

 It is needless to say, all the necessary filters, models/entities, and enumerations are also provided in this package.

 ## Further documentation

+For further information about this package, please refer to the [AmiiboService documentation](https://rock-n-code.github.io/amiibo-service/documentation/amiiboservice/) available online.

 For further information about the API, please refer to the [Amiibo API documentation](https://www.amiiboapi.com/docs/) available online.